Community Teamwork assistance programs in Middlesex County.

 Less fortunate families, seniors, and the disabled can turn to Community Teamwork, Inc. for assistance.
 The non-profit community action agency administers several resources across Middlesex County Massachusetts.
 While short term assistance may be offered, or available from referrals, the focus is on getting residents from Massachusetts back on the path to long term stability.
 To this end, case management and guidance is also often mandatory..

 Housing, heating and utility support is available.
 The non-profit will work qualified individuals that are trying to pay their rent and utility expenses and that need housing security.
 Resources are also available for the homeless and/or those from the community that are striving towards homeownership.
 The non-profit may also have information on low income housing units and apartments through partnerships with local cities and towns in northern Massachusetts.
 The goal is to help families access affordable, safe, and decent housing, including receiving help with weatherization and fuel assistance if needed.
+Find an additional list of utility bill assistance programs in Massachusetts.

 Emergency housing assistance is offered by the Housing Education Center.
 This is an option across many towns and cities in Middlesex County, including North Shore, Merrimack Valley and Cape Ann region.
 The case managers from the center will provide housing and tenant counseling to those that are faced with instability.
 There may also be short term rent or mortgage assistance.
 Or work with case managers to get referrals to other Community Teamwork partners or government organizations.